Quick links

 More people know about and care about Plaster Creek and its impact on downstream neighbors.

-- Over 1,500 people learn about Plaster Creek at education events annually (increasing each year)
+• Over 1,500 people learn about Plaster Creek at education events annually, and this number grows each year.

-- Community partners include local schools, faith communities, businesses, a local golf course, homeowners, local governments and nonprofit organizations
+• We continuously recruit new community partners, including local schools, faith communities, businesses, a local golf course, homeowners, local governments, and nonprofit organizations.

-- 11+ schools actively involved in education and restoration activities
+• 11+ schools are actively involved in education and restoration activities.

 Restoration projects

-- 3 large scale bioswales treat and slow stormwater from large parking lots
+• 3 large-scale bioswales that treat and slow stormwater from large parking lots

-- 38 (increasing to 78 by 2018) engineered curb-cut rain gardens that take polluted stormwater from urban street into the gardens to be filtered and cooled
+• 78 engineered curb-cut rain gardens that redirect polluted stormwater from urban streets to be filtered and cooled

-- 470+ species of Michigan native plants collected locally preserves biodiversity in watershed
+• 470+ species of Michigan native plants collected locally, preserving biodiversity in the watershed

-In addition to these many hopeful signs of improvement, we are seeing a growing interest among West Michigan residents to learn what they can do to care for their particular place.
+In addition to these hopeful signs of improvement, we are seeing a growing interest among West Michigan residents to learn what they can do to care for their particular area.
 Everyone contributes to the problem, but everyone can also be part of the solution.
-As momentum continues to build we are cultivating the hope that one day the walleye will return, and the creek’s name can be changed back to ‘Kee-No-Shay.’
+As momentum continues to build, we cultivate the hope that one day the walleye will return, and the creek’s name can be changed back to ‘Kee-No-Shay.’

 Other historical resources